 13. CCF - Hundred Cubic Feet.
 The unit of measure for billing water and wastewater.
 One Hundred Cubic Feet equals 748 Gallons.

 OR, download the app by searching MyHBPW in the Apple App Store or Google Play Store.

-MyHBPW is a new and improved online customer account service and mobile application.
-We will soon be discontinuing the previous service.
+MyHBPW is an online customer account service and mobile application.

-With the new customer portal, you will be able to access the following, all in one platform:
+With this customer portal, you will be able to access the following, all in one platform: